About

 Introduction

-I am an Assistant Professor in the School of Public Policy and Urban Affairs and the International Affairs Program at Northeastern University.
+I am an Associate Professor in the School of Public Policy and Urban Affairs and the International Affairs Program at Northeastern University.
 My research examines adaptation and resilience in developing countries.
 I am particularly interested in innovation and technology transfer for adaptation, transformational change, and the role of climate finance in shaping adaptation policy and decision-making.
 I have conducted fieldwork in Latin America and the Caribbean and East Africa.

 Education